That's me 😁

 RAPID RESEARCH 2

-Through stakeholder interviews and warehouse visits, we identified critical inefficiencies in Kroger’s current donation process.
+By engaging in stakeholders interviews and observing warehouse operations, we identified key inefficiencies in Kroger’s donation process.

 Stakeholder Needs